Vegetarian and vegan travel: 10 tips for easier plant-based eating abroad

-Don't skip through the starter section on the menu at restaurants -- while many places will only have one or no meat-free main meals, there are usually a number of veggie-friendly appetizers.
+Don't skip through the starter section on the menu at restaurants.
+While many places will only have one or no meat-free main meals, there are usually a number of veggie-friendly appetizers or sides.

 Become a menu-reading expert

-If you're really not sure, you can just point at things on the menu and ask your waiter "Is this vegetarian?" until the answer is "yes."
+If you're really not sure, you can just point at things on the menu and ask your waiter "Is this vegan/vegetarian?" until the answer is "yes."
 If there isn't anything at all that you can eat, find a dish where the meat can be easily excluded (chicken stir fry without the chicken, a cheese burger without the patty, breakfast without the sausage, etc.) or bulk up a light salad with a side dish, like sweet potato fries.